ga-wdi-quizzes/week-01/README.md

 What does the following selector do?  `ul.dropdown > li`?

-Select 1:
+Select one:
 ```
-[] Selects all li's which are directly inside a ul of class dropdown (children)
+[X] Selects all li's which are directly inside a ul of class dropdown (children)
-[] Selects all li's which are anywhere inside a ul of class dropdown (any descendant)
+[ ] Selects all li's which are anywhere inside a ul of class dropdown (any descendant)
-[] Selects all ul's of class dropdown, as well as the children elements that are li's
+[ ] Selects all ul's of class dropdown, as well as the children elements that are li's
-[] Selects all ul's of class dropdown, only if their children are exclusively li's
+[ ] Selects all ul's of class dropdown, only if their children are exclusively li's
 ```

 ### Question #6